LazyAGI/LazyLLM/docs/en/Best Practice/rag.md

     - `smart_embedding_index`: Provides embedding retrieval functionality.
 The supported backends include:
         - `milvus`: Uses Milvus as the backend for embedding retrieval.
 The available parameters `kwargs` include:
             - `uri`: The Milvus storage address, which can be a file path or a URL in the format of `ip:port`.
+            - `index_kwargs`: The arguments sent to Milvus backend.
-            - `embedding_index_type`: The type of embedding index supported by Milvus, with the default being `HNSW`.
+                - `index_type`: The type of embedding index supported by Milvus, with the default being `HNSW`.
-            - `embedding_metric_type`: Retrieval parameters configured based on the type of embedding index, with the default being `COSINE`.
+                - `metric_type`: Retrieval parameters configured based on the type of embedding index, with the default being `COSINE`.

 Here is an example configuration using Chroma as the storage backend and Milvus as the retrieval backend: